-- 2. A formal presentation of your internship experience and learning, including a one-slide poster (25% of assessment 3): This is an individual, oral presentation, with supporting PowerPoint slides.
+2. A formal presentation of your internship experience and learning, including a one-slide poster (25% of assessment 3): This is an individual, oral presentation, with supporting PowerPoint slides.
 You are required to present the main contents of your reflective essay in the form of a formal presentation.
 Please also include a brief overview of your host company and a quick summary of your key tasks and roles throughout the internship period.
 The majority of the presentation should be dedicated to the key incidents that you also reflect on in your essay.
-It is important that you do more than merely describe what happened instead, the most important aspects of the presentation are your insights regarding the internship and how the experience allowed you to apply learnings from your major field of study.
+It is important that you do more than merely describe what happened - instead, the most important aspects of the presentation are your insights regarding the internship and how the experience allowed you to apply learnings from your major field of study.
 You should conclude your presentation with a clear statement of how you will use the experience/learning in your future career.
 Referencing is not required but can be used if you wish (this may help you make clearer links to concepts).
-As part of the presentation, you must include a "poster slide" (one slide of their PowerPoint presentation), which is a stand-alone and visually appealing slide that includes at least the following: - A photo/picture of you in your internship role; - An explanation of your background and what you have been doing on the internship placement; and - At least four bullet points outlining the best things about the internship, including how it contributed to your career development.
+As part of the presentation, you must include a "poster slide" (one slide of their PowerPoint presentation), which is a stand-alone and visually appealing slide that includes at least the following:

+- A photo/picture of you in your internship role; - An explanation of your background and what you have been doing on the internship placement; and - At least four bullet points outlining the best things about the internship, including how it contributed to your career development.

 In your presentation, you do not need to present the poster as a slide (it can be the last slide of your PowerPoint file).
 Presentations are timtabled for Friday of exam week (please check your timetable) and any feedback given could still be incorporated into your essay before submission.
 Please note that presentations will be face-to-face on-campus unless unforeseen circumstances require alternative arrangements.
 Should this be the case, please refer to communications from your teaching team throughout the term.
-The length of the presentation may vary depending on student numbers, but it will most likely be 10-15 minutes, followed by 5 minutes of feedback and Q&A. You should use a maximum of 10-15 slides (including the poster slide) - these need to be submitted alongside the essay.
+The length of the presentation will be approximately 10 minutes, followed by some feedback and Q&A. You should use a maximum of 10-15 slides (including the poster slide) - these need to be submitted alongside the essay.
 Please note that other students and academics may be invited to watch the presentations.

-3. Progress reports from your host company and Australian Internships (AI) (25% of assessment 3): 10% of the unit marks derive from progress reports that your tutor receives from your host and internship company throughout the term, based on your level of commitment, professionalism and contribution during the internship.
+3. Progress reports from your host company (25% of assessment 3): 10% of the unit marks derive from progress reports that your tutor receives from your host company throughout the term, based on your level of commitment, professionalism and contribution during the internship.
 You do not have to submit anything for this component.